BerWang/web/README.md

 10. Continuous delivery (and the final sprint)
 11. Exam revision

+## The Team

+You should already have access to the Moodle Site for this module.
+On it you will see that you have been assigned to a team of between 8 and 9 students.
+The teams contain a balance of skills that will enable you to complete the project.
+You should take a moment to identify the other members of your team and get in contact with them.

 ## The Problem

 You have been approached by an environmental monitoring company to develop a new range of smart sensors.
 These should capture data and send it over a wifi network to a central server.
 They also want a smartphone app that their customers can use to monitor the system.
 You will be finding out more during the week 2 labs.